Chiang Mai in 4 Days: Temples, Mountains & the Real Northern Thailand

 Zoe in Yellow for Nightlife

-The intersection around Zoe in Yellow bar on the east side of Old City is Chiang Mai’s nightlife hub.
+The intersection around Zoe in Yellow bar on the east side of Old City is Chiang Mai's nightlife hub.
 Open-air bars, live music, backpacker crowd.
 Not wild like Bangkok — more chill and friendly.
+Thursday and Saturday are the busiest nights.

 Bring Layers for Cool Season